Kimberly Morrow, LCSW and Elizabeth DuPont Spencer, LCSW-C

 For clinicians who want to increase their professional appearance, consider becoming a Certified Clinical Anxiety Treatment Professional (CCAPT).
 We are pleased that these 12-hour webinars have been approved to meet all the requirements needed for certification.
 Use the discount code ANXIETY20 to save $20.

-Next Class Starting in January 2020.
+Our next class is starting February1, 2020.
+Registration is now open!
 CBT for Anxiety and OCD with Small Group Case Consultation is a practical, step-by-step webinar as well as a resource for therapists to turn to when working with clients who are struggling.
 In an engaging, friendly style we provide clear steps based on the evidence-based principals of Cognitive Behavioral Therapy (CBT).
 Mounting evidence shows not only the tremendous numbers of people with these treatable mental health conditions but also the reluctance of therapists to use exposure and response prevention (ERP).
 Therapists are natural helpers and ERP can feel foreign and dangerous.
 This webinar includes interviews with expert clinicians from all over the country, demonstration role-plays of treatment strategies, and interviews with clients suffering from anxiety and OCD explaining how the treatment worked for them.
 We have trained hundreds of therapists across the United States and helped them become confident and competent in providing CBT.
 Our strength is in helping you understand why and how to do this work.
 Now you can learn these skills at home with our comprehensive webinar and provide treatment that will succeed for your clients.
 Once you sign up for the class you will receive information about registering for small groups.

 Continuing Education Credit: